appc7/HealthyWebCrawler-T14/README.md

 ## Description
   - Built an app crawling "http://app.xiaomi.com" with Scapy and search system that finds interesting information based on MongoDB and ElasticSearch.
   - Save data into MongoDB and connected MongoDB to ElasticSearch
-  - Integrated an interactive search system by NodeJs, Express and React
+  - Integrated an interactive search system by NodeJs, Express and ReactJS

 ## Demo
   - ScreenShot